MarindAssignies/cocktailAPI/readme.md

 Feel free to try it !

 - Main :
-        - Pick your ingredients
+        - Pick your ingredients and find your perfect cocktail
-        - Find your evening's cocktail

 - Features :
         - Search bar
         - A compléter